keboola/website/solutions.md

 - template: review
   block: review
   list:
+  - name: Multichannel marketing
+    desc: 'Major world shoe producer has been using Keboola to integrate all of the omnichannel data, created machine learning segmentations and orchestrates campaigns from Keboola to Silverpop, web and online advertising with reported over 20% increase in work efficiency.

+'
   - name: Out of stock reports in 7 days!
     desc: 'Pietro Filipi has gone from bunch of odl IT systems to company wide out off stock reports in 7days!
 Increasing profitability by tens of percent!